Freid001/hooch/README.md

 Database abstraction layer (DBAL) and fluent query builder for PHP.
 Developers can use this package on its own or in conjunction with a framework.

 ### Features
-* Build select, insert, update & delete queries using unified api
+* Build select, insert, update & delete queries.
-* Create sub queries & nested queries.
-* Query sanitization.
 * Store and recall query logic.
 * Chain query statements.
 * Switch database connections with ease.
+* Query sanitization.
+* Supported drivers PDO & MySQLi.
 * Supports MySQL, PostgreSQL & SQLite.
-* Drivers PDO & MySQLi.

 ### Contributing
 Here are a few rules to follow in order to ease code reviews,